-I have found that if I am not the professional I will connect you with some one who is!!!
-And so this is why I am sending you to the cultures for health blog 🙂 They are masters at sauerkraut making (and all ferments for that matter) and I highly recommend following thier simple process for delicious and nutritious sauerkraut!
+I have found that since I am not the professional, I will connect you with some one who is!!!
+And so this is why I am sending you to the cultures for health blog 🙂 They are masters at sauerkraut making (and all ferments for that matter) and I highly recommend following their simple process for delicious and nutritious sauerkraut!

 This is how I store my sauerkraut for 14 days.
 I keep it in these jars, in a cold dark space (in my antry).

 The one on the left, I took the weight out and have kept in the fridge.
 The one on the right has the weight in it still.
 I used a mesh bag (not cloth) and some marbles (cleaned) as weights).
 Use whatever you have on hand or order from amazon.

 This is how it looks when it is ready to eat.
 See all the brine (juice) in there!
 That’s what you want!

 When cabbage is added to salt and broken down, it begins a fermentation process.
 Sauerkraut fermentation creates conditions that promote the growth of beneficial probiotics, which are also found in products like yogurt and kefir (1).
 Probiotics are bacteria that provide powerful health benefits.
 They also help make foods more digestible, which increases your gut’s ability to absorb the vitamins and minerals they contain (2, 3).
 This is what makes sauerkraut more nutritious than raw cabbage or coleslaw.
 Research also shows that probiotics help reduce gas, bloating, constipation, diarrhea and symptoms linked to Crohn’s disease and ulcerative colitis (4, 5, 6, 7).